-Boryspil International Airport in Kiev is the largest airport in the Ukraine and is located roughly 19 miles to the east of city.
-It serves as the hub for Aerosvit and Ukraine International Airlines.
+Boryspil International Airport in Kiev is the largest airport in Ukraine and is located roughly 19 miles to the east of city.
+It serves as the hub for Ukraine International Airlines.

 Most international flights to Kiev land at Boryspil International Airport, although a handful of airlines are now using Kyiv International Airport.

-The airport currently has three passenger terminals; B, D, and F.
+The airport currently has two passenger terminals; B and D.

-Terminal B is the oldest of the passenger terminal currently in operation and handles all flights within Ukraine plus a number of international flights.
-It serves as the main terminal for Aerosvit.
+Terminal B is the oldest of the passenger terminals currently in operation and offers domestic and charter flights.

 Direct flights to a good number of Ukrainian and international destinations are available.
 A selection is shown in the table below: